 Paradise Shed Project

 Along with water and electricity, one of the residents’ hardships has been storage.
 People have no place to put their remaining things; some people store it under their RVs or trailers.
 Others have tents.
-But with the rainy season coming and incidents of theft on the rise, people need a secure place to keep their belongings.
+But with the rainy season and incidents of theft on the rise, people need a secure place to keep their belongings.

-Love Paradise, an outreach organization of the Paradise Seventh-day Adventist Church, came up with the idea to build and distribute storage sheds for citizens living back on the burn scar.
-They then asked Maranatha Volunteers International to partner with them by designing and constructing the sheds using volunteer labor.
+In 2019, Love Paradise, an outreach ministry program of the Paradise Seventh-day Adventist Church, came up with the idea to build and distribute storage sheds for citizens living back on the burn scar.
+They asked Maranatha Volunteers International to partner with them by designing and constructing the sheds using volunteer labor.
 From November 5-26, 2019, more than 350 Maranatha volunteers gathered in Paradise to build sheds.
 Delivery of the sheds started on November 15, 2019.The church received hundreds of applications and ended up distributing 200 sheds.